Deeokafor/fm-newsletter-sign-up-with-success-message-main/README.md

 - [w3docs](https://www.w3docs.com) - Their tutorial on adjusting the positions of custom list styles was helpful.
 You can check it out at [How to Adjust the Position of List Style Image](https://www.w3docs.com/snippets/css/how-to-adjust-the-position-of-list-style-image.html)

 - [css-tricks](https://css-tricks.com/quick-reminder-about-file-paths/) - Their short tutorial on fixed and relative filepaths was super helpful in debugging a file path issue I had with Tailwindcss.
 You can check it out at [Quick Reminder About File Paths](https://css-tricks.com/quick-reminder-about-file-paths/)

+- [github mkdocs](https://github.com/mkdocs/mkdocs/issues/1757) - the discussions held by these helpful fellows on how github pages using the MkDocs handles file paths in production was super helpful to debug my path failure issues.
+You can check them out at [ Image paths can break when deploying to gh-pages #1757 ](https://github.com/mkdocs/mkdocs/issues/1757)

 ## Author